rancher/docs/content/rancher/v2.x/en/tools/_index.md

 - Email: Choose email recipients for alert notifications.
 - PagerDuty: Route notifications to staff by phone, SMS, or personal email.
 - Webhooks: Update a webpage with alert notifications.
-- Wechat: Send alert notifications to your Wechat at Work contacts.
+- WeChat: Send alert notifications to your Enterprise WeChat contacts.

 For more information, see [Notifiers]({{< baseurl >}}/rancher/v2.x/en/tools/notifiers-and-alerts/#notifiers).